 - Monastic Orders – religious adherents in monasteries supervised by an abbot/abbess

-Interpretation of the Bible, however, was too great a responsibility for the average person, and so the clergy was a spiritual necessity.
-In order to talk to God or understand the Bible correctly, one relied on one's priest as that priest was ordained by his superior who was, in turn, ordained by another, all under the authority of the Pope, God's representative on earth.
+Interpretation of the Bible, however, was too great a responsibility for the average person, according to the Church's teachings, and so the clergy was a spiritual necessity.
+In order to talk to God or understand the Bible correctly, one relied on one's priest as that priest was ordained by his superior who was, in turn, ordained by another, all under the authority of the pope, God's representative on earth.

-The Church hierarchy maintained the social hierarchy.
+The Church hierarchy reflected the social hierarchy.
 One was born into a certain class, followed the profession of one's parents, and died as they had.
-Social mobility was extremely rare to nonexistent since the Church taught that it was God's will one had been born into a certain set of circumstances and attempting to improve one's lot was tantamount to claiming God had made a mistake.
+Social mobility was a rarity since the Church taught that it was God's will one had been born into a certain set of circumstances and attempting to improve one's life was tantamount to claiming God had made a mistake.
 People, therefore, accepted their lot and made the best of it.

 Church in Daily Life

 Under the reign of the English king Athelstan (r.
-924-939 CE), the procedure for the ordeal was codified as law:
+924-939), the procedure for the ordeal was codified as law:

 If anyone pledges to undergo the ordeal, he is then to come three days before to the mass-priest whose duty it is to consecrate it [the ordeal], and live off bread and water and salt and vegetables until he shall go to it, and be present at mass on each of those three days, and make his offering and go to communion on the day on which he shall go to the ordeal, and swear then the oath that he is guiltless of that charge according to the common law, before he goes to the ordeal.
 (Brooke, 107)